 Maysa Salem, our Settlement Worker, offers support to families in our Donwood community.
-She will continue to be available to assist parents by phone.
-If you would like information on learning English, finding a job, housing for your family, schools, education, health care, the law and/or immigration, please feel free to contact Maysa by phone (647-296-0237) or by email at msalem@ccscan.ca
+She will continue to be available to assist parents this school year by phone and in person.
+If you would like information on learning English, finding a job, housing for your family, schools, education, health care, the law and/or immigration, please feel free to contact Maysa by phone (647-296-0237) or by email at msalem@ccscan.ca passed by legislation last summer to become a federal statutory holiday.